corda/corda/docs/source/cordapp-build-systems.rst

    * ``keystore`` the path to the keystore file, by default `cordadevcakeys.jks` keystore is shipped with the plugin
    * ``alias`` the alias to sign under, the default value is `cordaintermediateca`
    * ``storepass`` the keystore password, the default value is `cordacadevpass`
-   * ``keypass`` the private key password if it's different than the password for the keyStore, the default value is `cordacadevkeypass`
+   * ``keypass`` the private key password if it's different than the password for the keystore, the default value is `cordacadevkeypass`
    * ``storetype`` the keystore type, the default value is `JKS`

 The parameters can be also set by system properties passed to Gradle build process.
-The system properties naming convention is the prefix signing` and the relevant option name starting with upper case e.g. the value for ``alias`` option can be taken from the ``signingAlias`` system property.
-Only the following system properties can be used:
+The system properties shoud be named as the relevant option name starting with upper case and prefixed with `signing` e.g.: the value for ``alias`` option can be taken from the ``signingAlias`` system property.
+The following system properties can be used:
 ``signingEnabled``, ``signingKeystore``, ``signingAlias``, ``signingStorepass``, ``signingKeypass``, ``signingStoretype``.
 The resolution order of a configuration value is as follows: the signing process takes value specified in ``signing`` entry first, the empty value `""` is also the correct value.
 If the option is not set, the relevant system property (`signingOption`) is tried.
 If the system property is not set then the value defaults to the configuration of the Corda development certificate.

+The example plugin ``singing`` configuration:

 .. sourcecode:: groovy